Five different players score ten or more points for the Wildcats.

 The Wildcats were ranked in the Associated Press Top 25 for 54 consecutive weeks over a period of three seasons from 2008-2011.

-Wright owns a 257-144 (.641) record as head coach at Villanova and every one of his players who has spent four years in the program has earned his degree.
-Four Wildcats brought to Villanova by Wright - Randy Foye, Kyle Lowry, Dante Cunningham and Maalik Wayns - are now in the National Basketball Association.
-The Wildcats have won outright or shared six Philadelphia Big Five championships in Wright's 12 seasons and were the 2006 BIG EAST regular season champions.
+Wright owns a 286-149 (.657) record as head coach at Villanova and every one of his players who has spent four years in the program has earned his degree.
+Five Wildcats brought to Villanova by Wright - Randy Foye, Kyle Lowry, Allan Ray, Dante Cunningham and Maalik Wayns - have played in the National Basketball Association.
+Two of his players at Hofstra, Speedy Claxton and Norman Richardson, also logged time in the NBA.

-The Wildcats' coach has collected a host of honors for his work, including the 2006 national coach of the year awards from CBS/Chevrolet, NABC, and Naismith.
+Among other honors Wright has received include: the 2006 national coach of the year awards from CBS/Chevrolet, NABC, and Naismith.
 He was also the 2006 and 2009 BIG EAST Coach of the Year.
-In addition, he served as head coach of the gold medal winning US team at the 2005 World University Games and was also head coach of the USA team at the 2007 Pan American Games.

 Three former assistant coaches who served under Wright are now Division I head coaches.
 That group includes Tom Pecora (Fordham), Patrick Chambers (Penn State) and Joe Jones (Boston University).
-Two other former aides, Brett Gunning (Orlando) and Ed Pinckney (Chicago) serve on National Basketball Association coaching staffs.
-In addition, former Wildcats Baker Dunleavy and Curtis Sumpter now serve on the Villanova staff.
+Four other former aides, Brett Gunning (Orlando), Ed Pinckney (Chicago), Billy Lange (Philadelphia) and Curtis Sumpter (Philadelphia) serve on National Basketball Association coaching staffs.
+In addition, former Wildcat Baker Dunleavy serves as the Wildcats' associate head coach.

 From 2005-11, VU made seven consecutive appearances in the NCAA Tournament, winning 20 or more games in each of those campaigns.
 It marked only the second time in school history that the Wildcats had reached the NCAA Tournament in seven straight seasons.

 After receiving a No. 3 seed in the East Region, the Wildcats rallied from a 14-point second half deficit to defeat upset-minded American in the first round before eliminating UCLA and Duke by 23 and 22 points respectively.
 Then came the epic battle with Pitt, which ended with a dramatic length of the floor drive and basket by Reynolds, giving the `Cats the East Regional crown and Wright his 300th career win (300-176).
-Villanova was then ousted by North Carolina at Ford Field, the fourth time in five seasons it was knocked out by the eventual champion.
+Villanova was then ousted by North Carolina at Ford Field.

 In 2005-06, the Wildcats catalogued an impressive array of accomplishments despite the October loss of All-Big East forward Curtis Sumpter to season-ending knee surgery.
 Utilizing a four guard lineup, Villanova finished with 28 wins, to that point the most in school history, earning a share of the Big East Conference regular season title along the way.
 It spent the entire season ranked in the top 10 of both the Associated Press and USA Today/ESPN polls, climbing as high as No. 2 in February.
 The Wildcats were rewarded with the first NCAA Tournament No. 1 seed in the program's history and advanced to the Elite Eight for the first time since 1988.